Close Menu

 Although SSD benefits and workers’ compensation are the two largest benefit programs, the two programs are quite different.

-For example, workers are eligible for workers’ compensation benefits from their first day of employment.
-By contrast, Social Security benefits are paid only to workers who have a long work history and can prove disability.
+For example, workers are eligible for workers’ compensation benefits from their first day of their work.
+By contrast, Social Security benefits are paid only to workers who have a long work history and can prove they meet the SSD rules.

 THE CONTRAST BETWEEN SSD BENEFITS & WORKERS’ COMPENSATION BENEFITS